What is TAFE (Technical and Further Education) and How Can It Benefit You?

 The average salary

 Each state has different laws, structures and statistics for their vocational education and training.
 Most states have a priority list of courses in areas where Australia currently needs skilled workers.
 These priority lists attract a bigger subsidy, meaning you’ll pay less for your education.

 The following picture shows the percentage of students in government-funded courses in TAFE (black) and non-TAFE providers (white/grey) by state.

-To make sure you’re getting the right training for your money, you need to make sure you’re choosing the right course provider.
+To make sure you’re getting the best quality training, you need to choose the right course provider.
 Some have been in trouble in the past for fast-tracking education, offering low-quality courses, or enticing future students with free products like iPads.

 To make sure you’re choosing a quality provider, watch out for the following warning signs:

 Extremely Short Course Duration

 Most Certificates and Diplomas run for 6-24 months, so anything shorter probably won’t be able to give you the level of training you need.
 The exception is Short Courses, which usually only run a few weeks or months.